MeVisLab/examples/mevislab.github.io/content/tutorials/testing/testingexample1.md

 ```
 {{</highlight>}}

-*Imagine unpeeled nuts in a bag as a concept - the field as a nut, their module as their nutshell and the bag as the global macro.*
+*Imagine unpeeled nuts in a bag as a concept - the field as a nut, their module as their nutshell, and the bag as the global macro.*

 {{<alert class="info" caption="Info">}}
 [Example 2.2: Global macro modules](tutorials/basicmechanisms/macromodules/globalmacromodules/) provides additional info on global macro modules and their creation.